Brayton Point Power Station: Future

 Due to its existing connections to high voltage transmission lines, the site was considered for potential reuse as a solar farm or offshore wind farm onshore connection point.

 In February 2022, it was announced that Prysmian Group would purchase land at the site to build an offshore wind undersea cable factory.
 The first cables are expected to be used for the Commonwealth Wind project being built by Avangrid.
+In January 2025 Prysmian announced that they were no longer going forward with the project.
+There is an impression among stakeholders that the decision may have been impacted by incoming President Donald Trump's announcement he is deemphasizing wind power.

 The Mayflower Wind project proposes to use Brayton Point as one of two onshore connection points for its marine wind turbines.